Huittinen: Religion

 Among the congregations of the Finnish Orthodox Church, the Turku Orthodox congregation operates in the Huittinen area.

 Economy

 The Jokisivu gold mine in Huittinen is operated by Polar Mining, with an annual production of around 300–400 kilos of gold.

 Transport

 Thanks to its location, Huittinen is a very busy hub for bus traffic.
 The current bus station was completed in 1965.
 Before Huittisten became a town, Lauttakylän Auto was Finland's largest company operating bus services from the rural municipality, and Huittinen bus station was Finland's busiest rural bus station.

-There is no train station in Huittinen, but there is a section of the Tampere-Pori railway line of about one hundred meters running in the municipality's territory – at the northern end of Kuukinmaantie.
+There is no train station in Huittinen, but there is a section of the Tampere–Pori railway line of about one hundred metres running in the municipality's territory – at the northern end of Kuukinmaantie.
 The nearest train stations are in Kokemäki and Sastamala.